mark-summerfield/uxf/py/README.md

 # Python UXF Library

-UXF is a plain text human readable optionally typed storage format.
-UXF may serve as a convenient alternative to csv, ini, json, sqlite, toml, xml, or yaml.
+Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format.
+UXF is designed to make life easier for software developers and data designers.
+It directly competes with csv, ini, json, toml, and yaml formats.
+One key advantage of UXF is that it supports custom (i.e., user-defined) types.
+This can result in more compact, more readable, and easier to parse data.
+And in some contexts it may prove to be a convenient alternative to sqlite or xml.

 For details of the Uniform eXchange Format (UXF) supported by this library, see the [UXF Overview](../README.md). ([PyPI link to UXF